Open-Telecoms-Data/open-fibre-data-standard/docs/reference/identifiers.md

 ## Local identifiers

-Most identifiers in OFDS need only be unique among the identifiers used for the same type of object within the same scope.
-For example, node identifiers need only be unique with the scope of the `.nodes` array.
+Most identifiers in OFDS only need to be unique among the identifiers used for the same type of object within the same scope.
+For example, node identifiers only need to be unique with the scope of the `.nodes` array.
 Uniqueness constraints are specified in the description of each identifier.

 Some local identifiers are used for cross-referencing.
 For example, an organisation's `.id` is a local identifier used for cross-referencing from fields such as `Node.physicalInfrastructureProvider.id`.